 - Courses with grades of B or above may be counted toward the degree but they will not be used in the calculation of the GPA.

 - Reinstated students must achieve a cumulative GPA of at least 3.00 upon completion of the next 12 hours of credit attempted.
 Subsequent performance will be monitored by the GPD.

 - If the student's request for reinstatement is denied, the student must be informed in writing by the graduate program director.
-A copy of the letter shall be forwarded to the Office of Graduate Studies along with original materials submitted by the student.
+A copy of the letter shall be forwarded to the Graduate School along with original materials submitted by the student.
 The student has the right to appeal the decision to the Graduate Appeals Committee.
 The student must resubmit the written letter and documentation as outlined in 1.a and 1.b to The Graduate School, which will forward the materials to the Graduate Appeals Committee.

 - The Graduate Appeals Committee will request a written evaluation from the GPD.
 The GPD’s evaluation must address the reasonableness of i) the proposed plan of study; ii) the potential for successful completion of the program, and, iii) the potential impact of reinstatement on departmental resources.

 - The Graduate Appeals Committee will render its decision and inform The Graduate School.
 The Graduate School will send a letter to the student, with a copy to the GPD, informing him or her of the Graduate Appeals Committee’s decision.
 If the Graduate Appeals Committee supports the GPD’s original decision, the student shall remain separated from the program.
 If the Graduate Appeals Committee approves reinstatement, the steps outlined in 1.a. of this policy shall be followed.
 The decision of the Graduate Appeals Committee is final.

 - A student may be reinstated only one time.

 A non-degree-seeking students may fall into one of two categories: one who is pursuing a specific certificate or licensure program or one who is unaffiliated with a specific program.